DERAP Working Paper | 1990

-The Santals who constitute one of the largest communities in India belong to the Austro- Asiatic linguistic group.
+The Santals who constitute one of the largest communities in India, belong to the austro-asiatic linguistic group.
 They have managed to keep their language and their traditional system of values as well.
-Nevertheless, their attempt to forge a new identity has been expressed by developing new attitudes towards medicine, politics and religion.
-In the four articles collected in this essay, deal with the relationship of the Santals to some other tribal communities and the surrounding Hindu society.
+Nevertheless, their attempt to forge a new identity has been expressed by developing new attitudes to medicine, politics and religion.
+In the four articles collected in this essay, I am dealing with the relationship of the Santals to some other tribal communities and the surrounding Hindu society.

 Gendercide and marginalisation – An initial review of the knowledge base